 - Nearest Station: Rokucho Station

-- Why I Love It: Tanaka Shoten is a hidden gem for authentic Hakata-style tonkotsu ramen, known for its unapologetically rich and creamy pork bone broth.
+- Why I Love It: Tanaka Shoten is a hidden gem for the authentic Hakata-style tonkotsu ramen, known for its unapologetically rich and creamy pork bone broth.
 Toppings include tender chashu pork, wood ear mushrooms, and spring onions, with customizable noodle firmness.
 Open late, this spot is perfect for a midnight ramen fix, offering a truly authentic experience for those willing to venture to Adachi City.

 Signature Dish: Slow-Cooked Chicken Ramen (¥1,200)